Arizona Forests - Header Image

 4FRI - why care

-What's the big deal about protecting the woods?
+Why should you care about protecting our forests?
 For starters, it could save millions of tax payer dollars.

 7 reasons for forest restoration